takyonxxx/VideoProcessor-OpenCV/README.md

  Video Processor with opencv </br>
  used:</br>
  opencv-4.1.0-vc14_vc15 </br>
- Try to calculate Glucose from finger
+ Try to calculate Glucose from finger via camera